chase-meyer/SQLServer/README.md

-# SQLServerAdministration
+# SQLServer

-A collection of useful query, scripts, and more to help administer Microsoft SQL Server
+A collection of all things SQL Server.